adampmoss/adampmoss.github.io/_posts/2016-03-15-solid-design-principle.markdown

 ### O: Open-closed Principle

 In a nutshell your classes should be extendable without actually changing the contents of the class you're extending.
-Here's a very basic example of how this principle can be violated if we introduce another customer type:
+Here's a very basic example of how this principle can be violated if we had to introduce another customer type:

 {% highlight php %}
 <?php